bioidiap/bob.db.ijba/doc/guide.rst

 .. code-block:: bash

-    python bootstrap-buildout.py
-    ./bin/buildout
+    buildout
-    ./bin/bob_dbmanage.py ijba download #The database file is too big, so it is not possible to upload on pypi
+    bob_dbmanage.py ijba download #The database file is too big, so it is not possible to upload on pypi

 The Database Protocols